 Golden Wheat Chapter History

-The Golden Wheat Chapter was organized in 1978 to help us discover our heritage and to pay tribute to our German-Russian ancestors.
+The Golden Wheat chapter was organized in 1978 to discover and to preserve our heritage and to pay tribute to our German-Russian ancestors.
 It was the second local chapter organized in Kansas.

 Become a Member